rafaelsetragni/awesome_notifications_fcm/README.md

 - Create **Push Notifications** for Android and iOS using Flutter and Firebase Cloud Messaging services (FCM).
 - Enable all Awesome Notifications **images**, **layouts**, **emoticons**, **buttons** and **sounds** on push notifications.
 - Dismiss and cancel notifications remotely by Notification ID, Group ID or Channel ID.
-- Use Firebase console (servless) or your backend server to send push notifications
+- Use Firebase console (serveless) or your backend server to send push notifications
 - Get the Firebase Device Token and the Native Device Token.
 - Execute remote background instructions using silent push notifications.
 - Send messages to multiple devices using topic subscription.